Mallaig and the Road to the Isles

 - Sunnyside is a family-run, 4 star Touring and Camping Site on a croft by the sea, just 2 miles north of Arisaig village.
 Suitable for touring caravans, motorhomes, campervans and tents.
 40 touring pitches all with the option of electric hook up.
 Hard standings and grass pitches for tents.
 Toilet and shower block, laundry room, dishwashing area, shop selling basic provisions, recycling, chemical waste disposal point, Wi-Fi.
 Tel: 01687 450643.

 - Camusdarach camping/caravan site is 4 miles north of Arisaig on the old coastal road.
 Just 3 minutes walk from the famous sandy beach used in the film 'Local Hero'.
-Facilities include midge-eater machines, a toilet and shower block, laundry with washing and drying machines, washing-up areas and facilities for the disabled and babies.
+Facilities include midge-eater machines, toilet and shower block, laundry with washing and drying machines, washing-up areas and facilities for the disabled and babies.
 42 pitches and 16 electric hook-ups.
-Green Tourism Gold Award.
-Open from March 15th to October 15th.
-Self catering properties also available.
+Eco-friendly.
+Open from Easter or 1 April to 1 October.
+Glamping and self catering properties also available.
 Tel: 01687 450221.

 - Invercaimbe Caravan & Campsite is 1.5 miles north of Arisaig on the old coastal road to Mallaig (8 miles).
-Facilities include a payphone, a shower and toilet block, laundry room and facilities to wash dishes.
-Electrical hook-ups available.
+Facilities include WiFi, a small shop, shower and toilet block, laundry room and facilities to wash dishes.
+Hot water and showers are free.
+Electrical hook-ups available (booking recommended).
 The croft has a beach front location and features Highland Ponies and Cattle.
 Open from Easter to October.
 Self catering properties also available.
 Contact Joyce and Ruaridh Ormiston.
 Tel: 01687 450375 / Mobile: 07919872309.

 - Kinloid Farm campsite & caravans near Arisaig.
 Tel: 01687 450366.